BEagle1984/silverback/docs/concepts/03-advanced/01-serialization.md

 A few headers are added to the message, in particular `x-message-type` is used by the `JsonMessageSerializer` to know the message type when deserializing.
 It also leverages the Newtonsoft's [automatic type handling](https://www.newtonsoft.com/json/help/html/SerializeTypeNameHandling.htm) to automatically resolve the actual type of the nested properties.

 The deserializer function provided by `JsonMessageSerializer` will obviously try to map the message to a type with the exact assembly qualified name found in the `x-message-type` header.
-It is therefore a good practice to share the message models among the services, maybe through nuget.
+It is therefore a good practice to share the message models among the services, maybe through a nuget package.

 This is the suggested serialization strategy when both producer and consumer are based on Silverback but may not be ideal for interoperability.